danimal521/DayInTheLifeAKS/README.md

 In this workshop we will walk through deploying a OpenAI  application and managing it all through the developer perspective.

+## Prerequisites
+To start this journey, you need an AKS cluster that is connected to a container registry and connected to Key Vault or an app registration with access to Key Vault from AKS.

 The workshop is broken down into 5 modules